-ELECTRICAL ENGINEERING COURSE....This course is intended to give a broad and thorough engineering education, with the special instruction requisite for electrical engineering.
-COURSE LEADING TO DEGREE of PH.
-D....This course of two years of graduate study requires for admission the degree of M. E. E. or an equivalent.
+Course Leading to degree of Ph.
+D.-This course of two years of graduate study requires for admission the degree of M. E. E. or an equivalent.

-For catalogues or other information address

-F. C. BARNES, Secretary,
+For catalogues or other information address F. C. BARNES, Secretary,

 Schenectady, N. Y.